pranav1211/RTDMS/Readme.md

 - Allow camera access permission
 - Click the "Enable Audio" Button to start detection at the below dashboard
 - Increase your phone volume
+- A stable network connection is reccomended for better stability

 ## Results
 - The application alerts users based on the following observations :